OpenUnison/openunison.github.io/docs/ingresses/nginx.md

 # NGINX Integration

+***AS OF MARCH, 2026 THE INGRESS NGINX PROJECT HAS BEEN RETIRED, HOWEVER THE CHARTS FOR INTEGRATION WITH INGRESS NGINX WILL STILL BE INCLUDED***

 OpenUnison works out-of-the-box with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
 Specify `network.ingress_type=nginx` in your values.yaml.
 The helm chart will generate the proper `Ingress` object for you, along with sticky sessions.
 You can add annotations to the `network.ingress_annotations` object in your values.yaml for additional annotations in your `Ingress` object, such as for using Let's Encrypt certificates from cert-manager.